home-controller/homeauto_network/README.md

 Also using 2 IO pins would allow for an interrupt to stay active on the receiving pin, might simplify things a bit.

+* [ ] TODO: If the SOF pull low is set to longer than 5 bit should disable the 5 or more bits of same level bit stuffing?

 ### Planning to add

 * [x] Add an additional Ack bit for units that can handel a message.